This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 As we await the Online Safety Act's gradual entry into force, with Ofcom expected to finalise its first online safety codes by the end of this year, another law aiming to help protect children online is on the cards.
 Labour MP, Josh MacAlister, has announced a new ‘Safer Phones Bill’, which will be aimed at making smartphones less addictive for children, cutting down their screen time and improving their mental health, learning and real life interactions.
 The private member's bill is due to be discussed in Parliament tomorrow, with MacAlister proposing that it should address four key areas:

 • Raising the age of ‘internet adulthood’ from 13 to 16.
-This would mean children under the age of 16 would need their parents' consent in order for services to collect and process their personal data.
+This would presumably affect the sign-up age for services like social media and messaging platforms.
+It would also mean children under the age of 16 would need their parents' consent in order for services to collect and process their personal data on the legal basis of consent.

 • A legal ban on smartphones in schools.